marekjonak-dev/Panvio-app/README.md

 # Panvio – Fresh Food Marketplace App

-Panvio is a people-to-people platform for buying and selling fresh food locally.
-It focuses on making local food exchange simple and accessible.
+Panvio is a real-world marketplace app for buying and selling fresh food locally, people-to-people.

+It allows users to discover nearby sellers, place orders, communicate directly, and verify transactions using QR codes — all in one platform.

 ---